Pulmonology Doctor in New Jersey, Pennsylvania, or Delaware

 • Bronchiectasis

 Bronchiectasis involves the diagnosis and long-term management of a chronic lung condition characterized by the abnormal widening of the bronchi, leading to recurrent respiratory infections and impaired clearance of mucus.
 Effective management includes a comprehensive approach involving therapies to clear the airways, such as chest physiotherapy and postural drainage, and the use of antibiotics to prevent or treat infections.
 Additionally, bronchodilators and anti-inflammatory medications are often prescribed to improve lung function and reduce symptoms.
-Regular monitoring and follow-up with healthcare providers are crucial to adjust treatment plans and ensure optimal lung health and daily functioning for individuals with bronchiectasis.
+Regular monitoring and follow-up is crucial to adjust treatment plans and ensure optimal lung health and daily functioning for individuals with bronchiectasis.